 The mission of the Hampshire College Farm is to enhance and exemplify Hampshire’s approach to a liberal arts education.

-Committee members commit to regular meetings and on-going work representing and communicating with the Hampshire Community as a whole.
-The Farm STAR works with the multiple segments of the community involved with and interested in the farm to advance and implement a broad vision of the farm’s role in the future.
-Committee meeting notes are posted on the Food, Farm, and Sustainability Blog.
+The Farm Committee is a small group of students, faculty, and staff appointed by the academic dean.
+Committee members commit to regular meetings and ongoing work representing and communicating with the Hampshire community as a whole.
+The Farm Committee works with the multiple segments of the community involved with and interested in the farm to advance and implement a broad vision of the farm’s role in the future, which includes a Five-Year Strategic Plan.

-Created in the late 1970s as an experimental project of the natural science faculty, the Hampshire Farm continues to be a place where students and faculty integrate science and alternative technology as a means for testing sustainable methods of farming.
-You can read a full history of the farm written by Ray and Lorna Coppinger in the book Fields of Learning: the Student Farm Movement in North America.
+Created in the late 1970s as an experimental research project of the natural science faculty, the Hampshire College Farm continues to be a place where students and faculty integrate science and alternative technology as a means for testing sustainable methods of farming.
+The farm expanded its scope in 1992, when some students began a 30-member organic vegetable CSA as a Division III project.
+The Hampshire College Farm now produces over 75,000 pounds of organic produce on 15 acres of land, with an additional 65 acres in pasture and livestock production--all while maintaining its academic roots.
+You can read a history of the beginning of the farm, written by Ray and Lorna Coppinger, in the book Fields of Learning: the Student Farm Movement in North America.